risckaust/risc-documentations/docs/source/1-ros-navigation.rst

 * ``PoseArray`` topic name /particlecloud

 Move the robot with the keyboard and see in rviz how things are changing.
 So amcl node is a probabilistic localization system for a robot moving in 2D.
-It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a *known map*.
+It implements the adaptive (or KLD-sampling) Monte Carlo localization approach, which uses a particle filter to track the pose of a robot against a *known map*.

 pciture here of the robot with red arrows

-Also analyze ``amcl_demo.launch`` file and track what it does.
+Also analyze ``amcl_demo.launch`` file and check what it does.

 .. hint::